acul009/Swalin/Readme.md

 ## :warning: **WARNING** :warning:

-- This code is not yet fit for production!!!
+This code is not yet fit for production!!!
-- The cryptographic implementation did not get any proper review.
+- The cryptographic implementation did not get any proper review
-- The system might still be quite unstable
+- The system is still unstable
-- Besides the cryptography there is no proper logging or defense mechanism yet.
+- There is no proper logging or defense mechanism yet

 ## Goals

-The system should be usable by IT-Admins which arent all that familiar with linux or things like SSH.
+The system should be usable by IT-Admins with minimal Linux experience.

 Hardening is a bit of an antipattern - everything should be as secure as possible by default